Visiting Uluru (Ayers Rock)

 The base walk is 10 km and takes about 3 hours to do.
-It’s an easy walk, very flat.
-You’d be amazed at how the landscape changes from one side to the other, and how different the rock looks at each angle.
+It’s an easy, flat walk.
+It’s amazing how the landscape changes from one side to the other, and how different the rock looks at each angle.

 There are several areas that are considered “sensitive sides,” which are important areas in the Anangu people’s stories and are not to be photographed.
+These photos are from other parts of the rock.
 I just could not get over the contrast of the red earth with the blue sky.

-About 2/3rds of the way around there is a watering hole that was sacred to the aboriginals and they have many stories surrounding it.
+About 2/3rds of the way around there is a watering hole that is sacred to the aboriginals.
+They have many stories surrounding it.
 The picture I got doesn’t do it justice.

 After finishing the walk, we went to the cultural center where photos weren’t allowed.
 It was interesting to see more of their stories surrounding the rock, as well as to see a lot of aboriginal art.